openspending/community.openspending.org/resources/osi/conclusions.md

 ## Common vocabulary and language barriers

-Two of the most common words which frame the transparency debate, *open* and *standard*, are used differently in policy and technical spheres -two key proponents of the transparency movement.
+Two of the most common words which frame the transparency debate, *open* and *standard*, are used differently in policy and technical spheres – two key proponents of the transparency movement.
 This often leads to conversations happening at cross-purposes and hinders communication across the community.

 <table border="1">
 	<tr>